 - (a) We assembled a small group of subjects (6) to use in our experiments. - (b) We administered a battery of tests to each subject in turn.
-The tests were taking place in a room with average temperature about 70° F. The subject under testing was imaged frontally with the ExplorIR thermal camera.
-The frames were recorded continuously in a standard VCR for later access and analysis. - (c) We studied the test results (videotapes) using image analysis methods that will be described later in the Section. - (d) Where appropriate, we re-ran the experiments and performed measurements not with the thermal camera but with a conventional transducer of an invasive nature.
-We compared the results between the imaging and the non-imaging methods to check for inconsistencies.
+The tests were taking place in a room with average temperature about 70° F. The subject under testing was imaged frontally.
+The frames were recorded continuously in a standard VCR for later access and analysis.

+(c) We studied the test results (videotapes) using image analysis methods that will be described later in the Section.

-3.2 Experimental protocol
+3.2.
+Experimental Protocol